jackdewinter/pymarkdown/readme.md

   - coalesce with blank lines in fenced code block?
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height
 - Link_helper.py#86 - if link already registered, should warn?
+- check for common code in consistency checks, i.e. link and image handling
+- start making token fields private with setters
+  - look for places where common access patterns can be used i.e. link_title

 - cases like 183 where first non-ws character is an inline specifier
   - can this be fixed in a way that does not require the other fix to add